 We never want to think about it, but planning for the worst can give us peace of mind when something happens.
 Take a moment to plan out preparations, like a pet emergency kit, should you get COVID-19 and need to quarantine.

 Who can continue taking my pet to the veterinarian while I’m recovering?

 If I’m hospitalized, who can look after my pet?
 We recommend keeping information on file about your pet’s routine, including medications, dosages, food, and other necessary care information their caretaker will need.
-We have an emergency preparedness form you can fill out to have this all in one place.
+We recommend having a copy of this information in your pet emergency kit, just in case.